SOURAVSREEKANTH/AI-BUSINESS-ADVISOR/README.md

 The application will send your request to the backend server, which will query the AI and display a tip in the text area below.

-Contributing
-Feel free to fork this project and add new features.
-Some ideas for expansion include:

-Saving a history of tips.

-Adding user authentication.

-Integrating with a database to store user tips.

-Providing tips on a wider range of topics.

-License
-This project is open-source and available under the MIT License.